MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/resource-selection.md

 ## Understand generative AI workloads

 Generative AI workloads on Azure platforms share a common set of components.
-The current best practice is to  generative AI platform, orchestrator, search and retrieval mechanisms, data sources, application platform, and compute resources.
+The current best practice is to ground generative AI workloads with the [retrieval augmented generation (RAG)] (/azure/architecture/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide).
+RAG workloads need a generative AI model endpoint, orchestrator, search and retrieval mechanisms, data sources, application platform, and compute resources.

-The following diagram shows the basic components of a generative AI application that implements Retrieval Augmented Generation (RAG).

 :::image type="content" source="./images/generative-ai-app.svg" alt-text="Diagram showing the basic components of a generative AI application." lightbox="./images/generative-ai-app.svg" border="false":::

-Most generative AI applications implement RAG.
-At a high-level, RAG applications need the following components:

 1. An application receives the user query.
 1. An orchestrator like Prompt flow, Semantic Kernel, or LangChain manages the dataflow.
 1. A search and retrieval mechanism exposes data from several data sources in a way that ensures that the data can be consumed by AI apps.
 1. A generative AI model endpoint creates a response based on the user query and grounding data.

-For more information, see [Designing and developing a RAG solution](/azure/architecture/ai-ml/guide/rag/rag-solution-design-and-evaluation-guide).

-## Select AI

 Here are the high-level choices you need to make when you create a generative AI application in Azure: